codeadamca/activities/cube.markdown

 2. Instruct the class that:

-    - The coloured patters on the blocks are not part of the puzzle.
+    - The coloured patterns on the blocks are not part of the puzzle.
     - You may not disassemble the blocks.

 3. Put students into groups (max seven groups).
 Give each group a puzzle.
 Instruct groups to use the blocks to build a perfect cube.